Lolita, Richmond, Virginia, and Edgar Allan Poe

 Wikipedia image, Richmond City Hall, by Katherine Wetzel

 Shot 464 is located at 1001 E. Broad St., between 10th and 12th.
-Apparently it's taken from West Hospital, which is interesting as the last we saw of Humbert he was being escorted out of the hospital after his learning Lolita had slipped away, leaving with a supposed uncle--and the hospital was filmed not in Arizona, of course, the hospital was in Albany, New York, filled from the corners of Northern Blvd, on Route 9 and across the river from Rensselaer, New York where we ultimately find Lolita, married and pregnant and wishing to escape to Alaska.
+Apparently the photo is taken from West Hospital, which is interesting as the last we saw of Humbert he was being escorted out of the hospital after his learning Lolita had left with a supposed uncle--and the hospital was filmed not in Arizona, of course, the hospital was in Albany, New York, photographed from the corners of Northern Blvd, on Route 9 and across the river from Rensselaer, New York where we ultimately find Lolita, married and pregnant and wishing to escape to Alaska.
 In fact, Albany Hospital is but 9 minutes from 35 Partition Street, the place of the last shot before we see Lolita's house, which is actually in England.

 After finding this shot was of Richmond, Virginia, having located it via the city hall, that is when I googled Lolita and "Richmond, Virginia" and found the city hall had already been identified by two people: the post listed already to above, plus I found that a Richmond Virginia film critic, Carole Kass (now deceased), had stated there were two shots filmed in Richmond, the one of the Old City Hall, and that there was another shot filmed in Church Hill when Humbert went to visit Lolita.